Waldo Hotel: Vandalia Heritage Foundation

 The building is currently owned by the Vandalia Heritage Foundation a 501(c)(3) Incorporated in 1998 in West Virginia.
 The Vandalia Heritage Foundation is a non-profit organization dedicated to revitalizing communities and neighborhoods in West Virginia through historic preservation and redevelopment.
 They have restored several iconic landmarks in the state, including the 1901 Buxton & Landstreet Building, High Gate Carriage House, Wheeling’s Historic Neighborhoods, Grafton B&O Station, and The Peacock Building.

 The City of Clarksburg considers demolition

 The City of Clarksburg's position on the Waldo Hotel's future is complex, with valid concerns driving their perspective.
 They see the building's current state as a serious safety hazard, with potential for falling debris endangering pedestrians and nearby structures.
 The financial burden of ongoing maintenance and potential liability associated with a deteriorating landmark also weighs heavily in their decision-making process.
 Additionally, some within the city government believe that demolishing the Waldo could free up valuable land for revitalization projects, potentially boosting Clarksburg's economic prospects.
 While their position may seem drastic, it stems from a desire to prioritize safety, fiscal responsibility, and a vision for the city's future development.
 The main thing protecting the Waldo is the extremely high cost of demolition.

+Renovation

+In May 2026, plans to renovate the building into 80 apartment units were reported.